Our People

 Communications and Administration Advisor

-Originally from Cambodia, Boramey has built her career in various communications roles and industries, including a non-profit organisation, banking institutions, an advertising and event management company and media institutions and an oil & gas company
+Originally from Cambodia, Amie has built her career in various communications roles and industries, including a non-profit organisation, banking institutions, an advertising and event management company and media institutions and an oil & gas company

-Boramey's academic background mirrors her global professional footprint.
+Amie's academic background mirrors her global professional footprint.
 She holds a Post Graduate Diploma in Business Communications from Massey University in New Zealand, a Diploma of Public Relations from LBUS in Romania, and a Bachelor's Degree in Media Management from RUPP in Cambodia.
 Beyond formal education, she has enhanced her skill set through various management training programs conducted in Singapore and Vietnam.
 This diverse educational foundation equips Boramey with a holistic perspective that complements her practical experience in the field of communications.

 Lucy Owen